schuelermine/schuelermine.github.io/src/blogposts/2025-c-pointers.md

 Obviously, it would be equally possible to have the syntax `ptr@n` instead, without needing the dereference.
 You could still write something like `(&iota[2])@3`.
 I think it looks less nice though, and gives you less insight about how place expressions and the like work.

-One problem is that you have to know the length.
+There’s some rough edges here.
 If you’re just shifting the beginning of the array, you write:
 ```c
 int arr[2] = {10, 20};
 arr = &arr[1]@1;